mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

   loaded data into the ADS.
 The ADS is also checked for can reductions.
 - An *output_mode* enum, which can be:

-  - *PublishToADS* which means that the reduced data is added to the ADS
+  - *PublishToADS* means that the reduced data is added to the ADS
-  - *SaveToFile* which means that the reduced data is saved only to file
+  - *SaveToFile* means that the reduced data is saved only to file
-  - *Both* which means that the reduced data is added to the ADS and saved to file
+  - *Both* means that the reduced data is added to the ADS and saved to file

 *SANSBatchReduction* reduces the list of states sequentially.
 The for-loop in